gdgpisa/hoverboard-2023/public/data/faq.md

 You can come even if you're in the waiting list, but we can't assure you will get a spot :( We will release tickets of people that don't show up during day so you may have a chance to get in, but this is out of our control, and we can't tell you in advance if you'll get a place.

-### Can I give my ticket to someone else?
+### Can I give my ticket to a friend?

-Yes, but you need to tell us about this, and we will take care of voiding your tickets and emitting a new one to your friend/relative.
+Sadly this is not possible.
+If you're not planning to come, please cancel your ticket and ask your friend to register themselves for a new ticket.

 ### Can I leave the conference and come back later?